mvolkmann/Cuis-Smalltalk-Vim/README.md

 New instance variables `vimCommand`, `vimCount`, and`vimMode` were added to the class definition.
-TODO: How does the file `Vim.pck.st` know about this
+TODO: How does the file `Vim.pck.st` know about this?

+The class method `initialize` was added.
+This sets the class variable `VimMappings` to a `Dictionary` that maps symbols representing keyboard sequences to messages that are sent to instances of the `TextEditor` class to process Vim commands.

 The `drawOn:` method was modified to draw a right border whose color indicates the current Vim mode.